amunzur/Clonal-hematopoiesis-pipeline/README.md

 - Depth and insert size metrics calculations
 - Variant calling using multiple callers: Mutect2, VarDict, FreeBayes
-- VCF normalization, sorting, indexing, and decomposition for downstream analysis
+- VCF normalization, sorting, indexing, and decomposition for downstream analysis See https://www.aslimunzur.com/documentation/running-clonal-hematopoiesis-pipeline for additional details on how to run the pipeline.
 ---

 ## Directory Structure and Variables